SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_People/Greg Brockman.md

 #### Time at Stripe
 Brockman's career began in earnest when he joined [[Stripe, Inc.]] in 2010, a company co-founded by Patrick Collison, an MIT classmate, and his brother, John Collison.
 By 2013, he became Stripe's first-ever Chief Technology Officer (CTO) and was instrumental in growing the company from 5 to 205 employees.
 He left Stripe in May 2015[

-In December 2015, Brockman co-founded OpenAI with [[Sam Altman]] and [[Ilya Sutskever]], where he also assumed the role of CTO.
+In December 2015, Brockman co-founded OpenAI with [[Sam Altman]] and [[🧠 SynthBrain/03 - 🔬 R&D/🦾 AI/_People/Ilya Sutskever]], where he also assumed the role of CTO.
 His work at OpenAI includes co-leading the development of an AI bot that defeated professional human players in solo games.

 Brockman is known for his intense work ethic, reportedly working 60 to 100 hours per week, with around 80% of his time spent coding[